anthitariel/mustache-bookstore/README.md

 # Book Store - A Simple Mustache Template

 This project demonstrates a simple book store template using Mustache.js.
-It includes sections for Fantasy Books and Fairy Tales Books.
+It includes sections for Fantasy Books and Fairy Tales Books and Banner.

 ## How to Use